Where Your Money Goes

 The Goal: To support the physical, mental and emotional healing of all kids and to reduce the anxiety and potential trauma that can be associated with serious sickness and injury.

-You can read more about how your support of Patient and Family Centred Care changes lives every day at the Alberta Children’s Hospital.
+Read more about how your support of Patient and Family Centred Care changed lives in 2024/25.

 Clinical Child Health Funding